bogdanb/hpmor/README.md

 ## Files

 * `hpmor.tex` - the main file
-* `hp-format.tex` - mostly sets up memoir
+* `layout/hp-format.tex` - mostly sets up memoir
-* `hp-markup.tex` - logical markup commands used in the text
+* `layout/hp-markup.tex` - logical markup commands used in the text
 * `chapters/` - one file per chapter, included from `hpmor.tex` and the individual volumes `hpmor-N.tex`.
 * `spelling-list.txt` - a list of words used to spell-check the book.